-A designer favourite, infinitely evolving and more objective than most – abstract art rocks the interior design world.
-Here are 6 trending abstract art styles you should know.
+A designer favourite, infinitely evolving and more subjective than most—abstract art rocks the interior design world.
+Here are seven trending abstract art styles you should know.

 Monochrome is undoubtedly the universal colour palette for abstract artwork.
 Not too bold, not too passive, it manages to retain all of the edge for which modern art is known whilst being timeless in the process.
 Plus, there’s the added bonus of not needing to feel too concerned about incorporating pieces into existing colour palettes.
 Style a series of multiples together for a considered, tailored look or hang a large-scale canvas for maximum wow factor.